 Traveling while pregnant- 5:44 mins

 And do you know where they got the "inconvenience" from?
-I was curious and checked the most used Turkish-English online translator tureng.com for the Turkish word that was used, engel.
+I was curious and checked the most used Turkish-English online translator tureng.com for the Turkish word that was used in the video: "engel".
 Guess what came up?

 The first one is wrong.
 It should be as in the second like "end of THE 35th week"